 In the Amazon, the high water levels come with a few drawbacks: an increase in mosquitoes and a lack of trail access.
 Many companies do not offer trips to parts of the rainforest in February due to fast-moving water.

 Things to Do in February

-February is a great time to swim along the coastline of Peru because of warm waters and amble sunshine.
+February is a great time to swim along the coastline of Peru because of the warm waters and ample sunshine.
 The lively beach towns are at full capacity, so beachside facilities are open and outdoor festivals are common.

 If you brave the rain and travel into the highland villages, check out one of the many festivals across Peru this month.

 And if adventure tourism is your cup of tea, you can watch competitions for rafting, climbing, and mountain biking at the Lunahuana Adventure Sports Festival.
 At the end of February, this event brings together athletes and travelers for two action-packed days of fun in a fantastic valley along the Cañete River.

 If you do find yourself around Cusco and the Sacred Valley in February, opt for shorter day hikes to take in the sights if the weather forecast looks terrible.
 Muddy trails, low visibility, and heavy rainfall create dangerous conditions for inexperienced hikers.
 Many tour companies stop offering trips during this low season.
 To compensate for travel delays, plan extra days into your itinerary.

 The Inca Trail to Machu Picchu is closed during this month for annual repairs.
 However, Machu Picchu is accessible by alternative treks such as the Salkantay or Lares treks.
 If you plan to attempt a multi-day hike in February, be sure to bring your waterproof gear!

 The towns along the coast of Peru see the warmest temperatures (‘70s and ‘80s F) and the highest humidity in the summer.
 Swimming conditions are optimal, as water temperatures are in the low 70s.
 Nighttime temperatures hover around 68°.